Konstantinos2421/OS_Programming_Project/README.md

 In the **processes.c** file there is an implementation of calculating the same integral by using linux processes with message exchange.
 ___
 ### Processes Time Scheduler
+In this part of the project the goal is to implement a scheduling environment in a Linux operating system.
+Specifically, a scheduler is implemented which takes as input the applications that are to be executed, reads a file with their names, enters them into an appropriate data structure(list) and then routes them by applying one of the following policies:
+- FCFS(First Come First Served)
+- SJF(Shortest Job First)
+- RR(Round Robin)
+- PRIO(Priority Scheduling)

+There are two folders:
+- work:
+- scheduler: